Erimo, Hokkaido

 Erimo (えりも町, Erimo-chō) is a town located in Hidaka Subprefecture, Hokkaido, Japan.

 Erimo is famous for its strong winds, kelp (konbu), and its scenic cape, Cape Erimo (Erimo-misaki).
 The cape was made famous by Shinichi Mori's enka song Erimo Misaki.
 It is supposed to be a romantic place to visit.
 The cape hosts a population of Kurile seals, as well as a museum dedicated to wind (kaze-no-yakata).
 Winds in Erimo are strong enough that in addition to two windmills on the cape, Erimo Elementary School (built in 2000) is completely powered by electricity generated by its own windmill.
 This is a common location in Hokkaido to view the first sunrise of the year, and hundreds of people from all over Japan brave the strong, cold wind to watch.

+Being one of the windiest areas in Japan, it is known by Japanese people as the "Land of the Wind Pole."

 While the main industry is fishing (salmon and squid in particular), Erimo's most famous harvest is kelp which is harvested by most of the native residents during the summer months.
 The kelp is sold in Japan as Hidaka konbu, and Erimo has a museum in the main part of town dedicated to kelp and fishery.

 The Hidaka Mountains come right down to the ocean at Erimo.
 For that reason, the road north to Hiroo had to be carved out of the rock.
 The road is known as the Golden Road (黄金道路, Ōgon-dōro), because it cost so much to build.
 In March 2006, due to steady population decline, Erimo's Elementary and Junior High School along this road were closed, and students began busing into the main Junior High in the center of town.

+History

+Muromachi Period

+The Ainu of Horoizumi were firstly recorded in documents in 1515 (Eisho 12) during the Muromachi period, during the Shono Koushi Rebellion.
+The settlements in the area were at the time known with the name "Horoizumi" (like its nearby town).